 A well lit room should have three light sources, not including the natural light from a window.
-Most rooms have some type of overhead lighting, the first source.
-To make a room look warm and inviting you need to add two more.
+Most rooms have some type of overhead lighting, source number one.
+To make a room look warm and inviting you need two more.
 Take a look at your room and see where the dark spots are.
 If you can’t count three light sources, you need a floor lamp.

-See the three light sources in this dining room, which has no recessed lights.
+See this example – it’s a dining room with no recessed lights.
 It looks light in the morning, but at night you need all the bulbs you can get.
 There’s a chandelier, a table lamp and a floor lamp.
 Read more about finding the budget friendly chandeliers here.

 Floor lamps come in all styles and budgets.
-I like to stick to handful of sources for lighting to avoid black hole of online shopping.
+I Stick to handful of sources for lighting to avoid spending hours of time online shopping.
 My go-to sources floor lamps including Ballard Designs (especially on sale), Pottery Barn, IKEA (for the biggest bargains, but not the most light) Target, Etsy and Amazon.

 If you are looking for a floor lamp that makes a statement, take a look at these.
 They do a lot more than just provide light.
 They are large and more like a piece of art than a lamp.